Best of Israel & Greece

 Day 12: Ephesus and Patmos

-Docking in Turkey, enjoy an optional tour of Ephesus, the city of the Bible and one of the largest restorations still in progress with miles of ancient treasures.
+Docking in Turkey, enjoy a tour of Ephesus, the city of the Bible and one of the largest restorations still in progress with miles of ancient treasures.
 Ephesus was once a thriving port town of 250,000 people.
 Today you can still see the spectacular excavations of the major streets in this ancient city.
 We'll view the Library, Agora, Temple of Artemis and the Basilica of St. John.
 This afternoon we visit the Isle of Patmos, under statutory protection as a historic monument.
-Here we have a optional tour to see the fortified monastery of St. John and the cave claimed to be where John received the Revelation.
+Here we have a tour to see the fortified monastery of St. John and the cave claimed to be where John received the Revelation.
 Back on the ship, enjoy the Captain's dinner before settling in to your cabin for the night.

 Day 13: Crete & Beautiful Santorini